Tinker-Twins/AutoDRIVE-Coopertitive-MARL/README.md

    $ tensorboard --logdir Results
    ```

-3. Open browser application (tested with Google Chrome) and log on to http://localhost:6006 to view the training results.
+3. Open a browser application (tested with Google Chrome) and log on to http://localhost:6006 to view the training results.

     > ***Note:*** *You can view the training results "live" as the training happens, or choose to view it after the training is complete.*